The History of WBLN, Channel 15, Bloomington, IL

 WBLN and ABC

-The Bloomington station was relegated to become an affiliate of the ABC Television Network since other local affiliations were already claimed by other central Illinois broadcasters.
-CBS was holding out for the yet-to-be-decided owner of the Peoria license for VHF channel 8 but would eventually establish a month-by-month affiliation agreement with WTVH.
-In the very early years, WTVH was one of the initial ABC affiliates and would keep ABC later as a secondary network.
+The Bloomington station was relegated to become an affiliate of the ABC Television Network since other central Illinois broadcasters already claimed the other major affiliations.
+CBS was holding out for the yet-to-be-decided owner of the Peoria license for VHF channel 8 but would eventually establish a month-by-month affiliation agreement with WTVH in the interim.
+In the early years, WTVH was one of the initial ABC affiliates and would keep ABC as a secondary network.
 NBC had already signed affiliation contracts with WEEK-TV in Peoria.

 Other low-powered central Illinois UHF stations were already signed by ABC and included stations in Decatur and Danville.
 WTVH in Peoria was the lowest powered of the two Peoria stations and did not deliver a watchable signal in Bloomington.
 That made WBLN a natural network partner with ABC.

-However, before receiving a live ABC network signal, WBLN had to be satisfied to air kinescopes of network programming until an AT & T microwave receiving tower could be built near the TV station site to receive programming from ABC.
-It would be completed as other central Illinois TV stations were also being connected to live network service in October of 1953.
+However, before receiving a live ABC network signal, WBLN had to be satisfied to air kinescopes of network programming until an AT&T microwave receiving tower could be built near the TV station site to receive programming from ABC.
+It would be completed as other central Illinois TV stations were also connected to live network service in October 1953.